DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-06-interviews-iteration.md

 ## Move location before additional details

-In the previous iteration the location comes before additional details.
-This wasn’t very logical and inconsistent with the order on the summary card.
+In the previous iteration the location came before additional details.
+This wasn’t very logical, and it’s inconsistent with the order on the summary card.

 So now location always comes before additional details which comes last.